Across the Wide Missouri (film): Production

 During filming, Ricardo Montalbán was reportedly thrown off a horse, knocked out, and walked on by another horse, leaving him with a spinal injury.
 This injury recurred in 1993 and forced him into a wheelchair.

-The film was shot largely in the Rocky Mountains, mostly at altitudes between 9,000 and 14,000 feet, north of Durango, Colorado near Purgatory and Molas Pass, the main location sites.
+The film was shot largely in the Rocky Mountains, mostly at altitudes between 9,000 and 14,000 feet (2,743 and 4,267 meters), north of Durango, Colorado near Purgatory Resort and Molas Pass, the main location sites.

+The narration of the adult Chip Mitchell in the film was the suggestion of MGM producer Sam Zimbalist.
+It was seen as overly long and preview audiences reaction was negative, so the narration was the solution to allow the cutting thought needed and maintain the story.
+Director William A. Wellman was devastated by the cuts and as a result disowned the film.

 Music

 The score for the film was composed and conducted by David Raksin, and incorporated the song "Oh Shenandoah" in its main title and end title.
 Additional music was composed and/or adapted (from Raksin's material) by Al Sendrey, and conducted by Johnny Green.